 Sometimes, to help you filter the emails, you may want to set the "email from" address to a specific address of your own.
 You can do this by choosing "Custom Address" from the "email from" drop-down list, and then typing in the email you want notification emails to be sent from in the box provided.

-Note: You must use the SMTP integration located on your Email Settings page in order to use this feature.
+Note: You must use the SMTP integration located on your Email Settings page in order to use this feature, if your plan allows you access.
 The 'Reply To' address will need to match the default email address set on that page.

 If you do not use the SMTP integration the From Address will default to firstname.lastname@example.org.